expanse-project/expanse-buildbot/README.md

-# Ethereum Buildbot
+# Expanse Buildbot

-This project contains the configuration for the [Ethereum Buildbot](https://build.ethdev.com/waterfall)
+This project contains the configuration for the [Expanse Buildbot](https://build.ethdev.com/waterfall)

 Changes to this repository are automatically deployed once they are pushed to GitHub.
 Please open a pull request unless you really know what you are doing.